How to Choose the Right Content Management System (CMS)

 With a vast array of CMS vendors and products on the market, selecting the right CMS can seem like a daunting task.
 Over the last decade, our team has seen the negative impact of making the wrong choice far too many times – consequences that can haunt your business and its IT department for years.
 This post is intended to provide a methodology to help get this crucial decision right.

 In reality, there is no perfect CMS and no solution to suit all possible situations.
 Moreover, choosing and implementing a content management system is only the beginning of a journey that can pay dividends – or cost you dearly – down the road.
-Purchasing a CMS that requires excessive oversight and support, significantly impairs the ability for teams to manage content, and ultimately, leads to an undesirable website experience.
+Purchasing a CMS that requires excessive oversight and support, significantly impairs the ability of teams to manage content, and ultimately, leads to an undesirable website experience.
 The problem compounds for organizations that operate multiple sites and other digital properties.
 It’s a paradox that a system intended to enable your team and website can also be an enormous setback.

 The first mistake many people and organizations make when choosing a content management system is that they overlook the long-term cost of an inexpensive solution, underestimate the amount of work it takes to manage a good content management system, and forget to align their team’s needs with the CMS’s capabilities.